auth0/docs/articles/applications/enable-universal-links.md

 ## Provide Your Apple `Team ID` and `Bundle Identifier` to Auth0

-You can establish the universal link from the Auth0 side using [Applications](${manage_url}/#/clients) page of the [Management Dashboard](${manage_url}).
+1. Navigate to the [Applications](${manage_url}/#/clients) page of the [Auth0 Dashboard](${manage_url}).

-Select the Application you want to link with your iOS application.
-You will see the *Settings* page for the Application.
+2. Click the cog icon next to the Application you want to link with your iOS application to see its settings.

 ![](/media/articles/applications/settings.png)

-Scroll to the bottom of the *Settings* page and click *Show Advanced Settings.*
+3. Scroll to the bottom of the *Settings* page, and click *Show Advanced Settings.*

 ![](/media/articles/applications/advanced-settings.png)

-Select the *Mobile Settings* tab and provide the **Team ID** and the **App bundler identifier** values for your iOS application.
+4. Select the *Mobile Settings* tab, and provide the **Team ID** and the **App bundler identifier** values for your iOS application.

 ![](/media/articles/applications/mobile-settings.png)

-Click **Save Changes** when done.
+5. Click **Save Changes** when done.

 ## Test Your Universal Link

-To test this, check whether the universal links apple app site association file is available for your application.
-Go to your browser and open: https://YOURACCOUNT.auth0.com/apple-app-site-association (replace YOURACCOUNT with your Auth0 account name).
+To test, check whether the universal links apple app site association file is available for your application.

+1. Go to your browser and open: https://YOURACCOUNT.auth0.com/apple-app-site-association (replace YOURACCOUNT with your Auth0 account name).

 You can test your universal link by navigating to the following URL using your browser: